Plastic Surgery FAQ: Your Cosmetic Surgery Questions Answered

 What payment methods are accepted?

 I accept bank transfer (PIX, TED or DOC), cash (Real, Dollar, Euro or Pound) and credit card (Visa, MasterCard, American Express, Elo, among others).
 Payment for the consultation and medical fees can be discussed directly during the appointment.
-For detailed information about costs, please visit the investment page.
+For detailed information about costs, please visit the pricing page.

 Does health insurance cover the procedures?